OUR NEXT EVENT - AFTERNOON TEA AT COLLEGE FARM

 Katharine ran Telford Park B&B in south London for over 20 years.
 After Lavender's death in 2010 Katharine and her family moved to Thompson and now run College Farm Bed & Breakfast.
-In 2014 Katharine developed her business at College Farm by diversifying into the weddings market.
-She now hosts up to 10 weddings a year and College Farm has quickly established a reputation as one of Norfolk's loveliest and relaxed country venues complete with alpacas!
+Katharine has returned to her roots, living in a house that was originally built by her ancestors in 1349.

 On 21st November the Wayland Women in Business committee visited the Watton Memory Cafe to present a cheques for £548.00 raised at our fashion show in September.
 Eileen Kittell, a volunteer for the memory cafe, said: “There is a real need for this lifeline in the Wayland area.
 It is brilliant that Wayland Women…Read More